The Council chose Schurz as the winning bid but has yet to sign a final contract.

 - If you weren’t able to attend, find out what happened at the 2017 KBTL Annual Member Meeting on Tuesday, Dec.
 19

-- To find out more about where we go from here, plan to attend the upcoming January 31 Member Meeting.
+- To find out more about where we go from here, view the notes from the January 31 Member Meeting.

 - Continue to encourage people to email their support of the greatest possible local ownership and control of BT.

 - Fill out this volunteer form and let KBTL know what you can do!
 Schurz may have won the bid, but we still need to push for the best contract the City can get.

 - Keep sharing this petition so we can deliver an even more robust list to councilors and the mayor by the Dec.
 27th meeting.
 We now have more than 800 signatures, so keep up the great work!